markmorado/pvemanager/WIKI.md

 if admin:
     admin.hashed_password = get_password_hash('YOUR_NEW_PASSWORD')
     db.commit()
-    print('✅ Admin password has been reset')
+    print('Admin password has been reset')
 else:
-    print('❌ Admin user not found') db.close()
+    print('Admin user not found')
+db.close()
 "
 ```